AriFordsham/GHCWiki/records/overloaded-record-fields/overloaded-labels.md

 # `OverloadedLabels`

 This page describes the `OverloadedLabels` extension, part 2 of the [OverloadedRecordFields proposal](records/overloaded-record-fields).
+See [ Phab:D1331](https://phabricator.haskell.org/D1331) for the code.

 ### Digression: implicit parameters